Written by: Richard Fong

 We both know that ranking well on the search results means nothing if you are not converting well or making more sales.

 Conversion Rate Optimization (CRO) is a different specialty from SEO, but they sure do complement each other!
 Conversion rate refers to the percentage of your website visitors who are “converted” or convinced to do the desired action (such as buying your product or leaving their information).

 CRO, therefore, refers to the process of fixing up your website to promote conversion.
 This has more to do with designing and formatting for appeal, rather than ranking on search results.

 Still, SEO can further improve the conversion rate of your website by optimizing your web page to ensure your site visitors are in the right place.
 This is specifically evident in your title tags and headings, site structure, clearly defined products, and compelling calls-to-action.

 Speaking of formatting for appeal, SEO can also improve user experience in your online shop.
 SEO can ensure that your web pages are loading fast enough for customers to keep engaging.
 It’s also about making your website mobile-responsive, so your audience can browse and shop from your online store no matter what device they are using.

-Digital buyers are predicted to grow up to 2.14 billion by 2021.
+Digital buyers were predicted to grow up to 2.14 billion by 2021.
 This data prediction from Statista.com was made pre-pandemic, and that number is expected to grow even bigger.

 People are now purchasing more and more products online as restrictions on physical stores remain stringent around the world.
 No wonder Jeff Bezos, the CEO of Amazon, is set to become a trillionaire by 2026.